Fitness app: Calorie Counter

 A calorie counter is a software application or device that can be used to record and evaluate a person's daily diet in terms of nutritional values such as calories, macronutrients and micronutrients.
 Body weight and physical activity may also be monitored.
 Their use is intended to help reduce body weight.

 Development

 Manual "calorie counting" is based on nutritional calorie tables in book form and on the nutritional information on product packaging.
 With the advent of smartphones, "calorie counter" apps have simplified the process.
 The smartphone camera captures the barcode of a product and the nutritional information is provided from a database.
 Smartphone apps have made counting calories extremely easy.
 Users can now scan a barcode or enter the name of a food to get its nutritional information.
-Apps like HealthifyMe use ICMR data to provide accurate information and personalized diet plans.

 Features

 The user records every food eaten, including the quantity, in order to determine their total calories and nutrient intake and compare them with their target.
 They can enter their current body weight into the app every few days and later draw conclusions about the effectiveness of their diet.
 To record calorie consumption, the apps can connect to the interfaces of third-party fitness trackers, access the phone's activity sensor or record activity manually.